hackrack/javascript/week_4/d3/notes/recursion.md

 + `sayHello3` prints "hello" and calls `sayHello4`
 + ... and this pattern continues forever!

-Our `sayHello` function enters an infinite loop where 1 call to the function triggers another call.
+Our `sayHello` function enters an infinite loop where one call to the function triggers another call.
 And that call triggers yet another call, etc..
 If you run this code, you will enter an infinite loop.
 However, the program will crash with an error.
-The nature of this error requires understanding of the inner workings of the computer on but the gist is that every call to a function takes up a piece of your computer's memory.
+The nature of this error requires understanding of the inner workings of the computer.
+The gist is that every call to a function takes up a piece of your computer's memory.
 Since our code continuously calls functions forever, we run out of memory and crash!

 ### Recursive Countdown

-In our previous example we saw how our recursive function crashed because it entered a infinite loop.
+In our previous example we saw how our recursive function crashed because it entered an infinite loop.
 Of course useful recursive functions should not crash, so let's go through the process of building one up!

 Let's build a recursive `countDown` that starts ticking down numbers: